I Won't Back Down: Composition

-The song is written in G major.
+The song is written in G major and played in common time with a tempo of 114 beats per minute.

 Critical reception

 Jerry Smith, reviewer of British music newspaper Music Week, called "I Won't Back Down" an "extremely catchy, chugging rocker" and expressed the opinion that Jeff Lynne's production "is sure to leave its mark in the build up to the release of his forthcoming LP".
 Music & Media found it to be "rootsy, very American rock with country overtones.
 Simple and charming with a nostalgic, early 70s production".
+The scathing review from New Musical Express was written as a message to young readers, with the caveat that "Tom Petty is the man who plays the irritating parts" on the recordings of the then-active Traveling Wilburys.
+And this work is a clear demonstration of those very irritating parts.
+Melody Maker's review was also laced with sarcasm.
+The reviewer simply ridiculed the tough rocker's desire to confront an unknown and incomprehensible threat.

 September 11 attacks

 Due to its themes, the song was played often on American radio following the September 11 attacks.
 Petty and the Heartbreakers played a quiet but resolute version of the song at the America: A Tribute to Heroes telethon.

 Agreement with Sam Smith

 In January 2015, it was revealed that an agreement had been reached whereby Petty and Jeff Lynne would be credited as co-writers of Sam Smith's song "Stay with Me" and receive 12.5% of its royalties.
 Petty's publishing company had contacted Smith's publisher after noticing a likeness between "Stay with Me" and "I Won't Back Down".
 Petty clarified that he did not believe Smith plagiarized him, saying "All my years of songwriting have shown me these things can happen.
 Most times you catch it before it gets out the studio door but in this case it got by.
 Sam's people were very understanding of our predicament and we easily came to an agreement".
 Smith claimed not to have heard "I Won't Back Down" before writing "Stay with Me", but acknowledged the similarity after listening to the song, calling it "a complete coincidence".

 Petty and Lynne were not eligible for a Grammy Award ("Stay with Me" was nominated for three awards at the 57th annual ceremony, winning two of them) as the Recording Academy considered "Stay with Me" to have been interpolated from "I Won't Back Down" by Smith, James Napier, and William Phillips, the writers of "Stay with Me"; Petty and Lynne were instead given certificates to honor their participation in the work, as is usual for writers of work which is sampled or interpolated by others.